 As a parent you want to keep your child safe both physically and mentally.
 Nowadays it is important to recognise the risks as well as the positives of your child's online life.
-If your child uses computers or a mobile phone you need to try to have open chats with them about it.
-These are the important points.
+If your child uses computers or a mobile phone you need to have open chats with them.
 Encourage them to:

-1) Be careful about the personal information they give away on the internet and during online gaming.
+1) Be very careful about the personal information they give away on the internet.

 2) Always behave on the internet in a way that makes themselves proud - no bullying, kind and careful language.
 Think twice before posting.

 3) Be careful about putting photos online and remove location details.